tehmann83/tehmann83-nanodegree-front-end-web-development/p01-portfolio-site/README.md

 First project from the Front-End Web Developer Nanodegree in Udacity: developed and personalized a responsive website with HTML5 and CSS3, from a provided PDF design mockup.

+### How to run the application
+---

+Visit [this site](http://theman.zone/p01-portfolio-site/index.html) or download the repository in your desktop, unzip it and open the "index.html" file in your browser to run the project.

 ### Udacity's instructions